SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/enable-data-copilot.md

   - upgrade
 ---

 **Prophecy Data Copilot** is an AI-powered assistant that delivers intelligent suggestions and automates repetitive tasks for visual data transformations.
-You can read more about it [here](/concepts/copilot.md).
+You can read more about it at [Data Copilot](/concepts/copilot).

 Data Copilot leverages OpenAI's generative AI models to understand user intent, and enriched by the organizations' [knowledge graph](/concepts/copilot#knowledge-graph), to automate repetitive data engineering tasks.
 By default, Data Copilot leverages **Prophecy's managed OpenAI subscription and is entirely free** for existing Prophecy customers.
 Prophecy uses user queries and metadata when communicating with OpenAI.
 Prophecy never sends any customer data to OpenAI.